jhugon/protodunecosmicmuons/README.rst

 protoDUNE Cosmic Ray Muons
 ==========================

 This repo has files for generating cosmic ray muons.
-The generators simply sample a parameterized distribution.
-Events our output in HEPEVT text format.
+The generator simply uses accept/reject sampling.
+Events are output in HEPEVT text format.
 The first ROOT script version of the software is documented in LBNE doc-db 9647, and is by Clay Barton.

-SamplingProgram.C is the main script for the first version.
-As far as I can tell, it samples theta from cos(theta)^2 and then samples from the E distribution.

-The second version is by Justin Hugon, and the main script is mycosmics.py. mycosmics.py samples from the 2D distribution w.r.t. theta and E. mycosmics_differentialplots.py plots the differential function used in mycosmics.py and directly integrates it.
+The second version is by Justin Hugon, and the main script is mycosmics.py.

 There is also a converter from HEPEVT to ROOT tree format program: makeRootTree.py.
 It requires the rootpy python package.